MS in Computer Engineering

 Applications will be accepted as long as there is space available.
 All prospective graduate students, including Sacramento State graduates, must file all of the following with the Office of Graduate Studies, River Front Center 215, (916) 278-6470:

-- an online application for graduate admission;
+- an online application for graduate admission and fee at the time of application;

 - Graduate Record Examination (GRE) scores;